Climb Mount Assiniboine – The Matterhorn of the Canadian Rockies

 You will need to bring: (Items in blue are available to rent from Yamnuska)

-DAYPACK.
-Optional but good idea if backpack too unwieldy for advanced climbs.
-Large enough to carry spare clothing, lunch, water and climbing gear.
+- DAYPACK.
+Optional but good idea if the backpack is too unwieldy for advanced climbs.
+Large enough to carry spare clothing, lunch, water, and climbing gear.

-FIRST-AID Items (band-aids, ibuprofen & aspirin / Tylenol is enough as guides have a kit also).
+- FIRST-AID Items (band-aids, ibuprofen & aspirin / Tylenol are enough as guides have a kit also).

 OPTIONAL ITEMS